KsenoLv/financial-etl-pipeline/pipelines/README.md

 - loads provider-specific mapping rules;
 - extracts required fields from source reports;
 - normalizes dates, amounts, currencies and transaction identifiers;
-- applies provider-specific business rules;
-- writes the normalized records directly into PostgreSQL.
+- writes the records directly into PostgreSQL.

 No intermediate normalized files are created.